beerfactory/brewbox-doc/specifications.rst

 BrewBox tries to answer the need, which comes to the mind of every brewer, of monitoring and controling a micro brewery.
 Brewer's main motivations are usually :

-* being able to ensure a constant quality of the beer produced
+* being able to ensure a constant quality of the beer produced.
 * improving brew process efficiency as quantities produced increase.

 **Monitoring** is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps. **Controling** requires more components for building control panel with displays, switches or PID controller.
 Finally complete **automation** requires professional equipments like programmable logic controller and good knowledge in electronic and electricity.

 The goal of BrewBox is to help brewers achieve these three goals by providing a system :

-* flexible enough to fit any configurations of brewery equipements with sensors
+* flexible enough to fit any configurations of brewery equipements with sensors.
-* offering a large set of features for monitoring, controling and automate the brewery activity
+* offering a large set of features for monitoring, controling and automate the brewery activity.

 Functional requirements
 =======================